Congratulations, you are promoted! Good news, isn’t it? Well, let’s get into the paradigm shift of being the leader of the organization.

 A boss will say “It’s me” when it goes right, and “It’s not me” when it goes wrong.
 However, a leader takes the responsibility when necessary.
 A leader never thinks of right or wrong in blaming their teammates because it’s always a team effort.

-Hopefully this has persuaded you to be a ‘Leader’ and not a ‘Boss’.Opinions expressed here by Contributors are their own.
+Hopefully this has persuaded you to be a ‘Leader’ and not a ‘Boss’.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.